 Increase Property Value In The Bathrooms

 The bathrooms are the most important rooms in the home, so this is a good place to start.
-Luke Oleenik who serves as the Managing Director of XL Building, a trusted building company specializing in second storey additions and custom home construction across Melbourne points out that focus over functionality is far more important than focus on space.
+Focus over functionality is far more important than the focus on space.
 Is the toilet in good shape or are there lots of cracks and broken parts?
 Does the hot water work well?
 Do the shower heads or the lights need to be replaced?